Hassan Al Kontar: Asylum and life in Canada

 On 26 November 2018, Al Kontar landed at Vancouver International Airport and was admitted as a permanent resident of Canada.
 He started a job in Whistler, British Columbia.
 Al Kontar had been privately sponsored for asylum in Canada; he lived with the family of one of his sponsors, media relations consultant Laurie Cooper, who has helped over 30 refugees settle in Canada.
-Al Kontar currently speaks at events about human rights and works at a restaurant.
+Al Kontar currently speaks at events about human rights and works full time for the Canadian Red Cross, giving back to the country that helped him in his time of need.

 Since August 2019, Al Kontar has been organizing a refugee resettlement program called Operation Not Forgotten, sponsored by the Refugee Council of Australia and Amnesty International, for which they plan to raise a total of C$3.3 million to resettle off-shore asylum seekers detained by Australia who are stranded in Nauru and Manus Regional Processing Centres into Canada.
 These refugees are from countries including Iran, Myanmar, Afghanistan, Sri Lanka, Pakistan, and Iraq, while some are stateless.

-On 11 January 2023, while he was residing in Princeton, British Columbia, he was granted Canadian citizenship.
+On 11 January 2023, while residing in Princeton, British Columbia, he was granted Canadian citizenship.